 Setting Up My Kitchen for Plant-Based Eating Success

-Having an organized kitchen set up for plant-based meals helped me to successfully transition to eat plant-based.
+Having an organized kitchen set up for whole food plant based diet for weight loss meals helped me to successfully transition to eat plant-based.

 A Well-Stocked Pantry – One key to effortless plant-based cooking was stocking my kitchen pantry with the right ingredients.
 This included the non-perishable ingredients on my pantry shelf (canned, dried, and bottled); the stash of prepared foods for my freezer, and the fresh veggies, fruits and other perishables in my fridge.

 I learned a lot from a few websites, especially, Hello Nutritarian where I learned how to set up my Eat to Live Fridge.

 Both the island and custom recipe box make it easier to stay on track.
 I have recipes handy and a permanent place where I can chop, chop, and chop some more to make all the foods I eat.